 by BAR managing editor Bruce A. Dixon

 Bruce A. Dixon is managing editor at Black Agenda Report.
-He lives in Marietta GA and is a member of the state committee of the Georgia Green Party.
+He lives and works in Marietta GA, where he also serves on the state committee of the Georgia Green Party.